dbmcclain/Lisp-Actors/README.md

 Rather than relying on Locks, we keep in mind that parallel execution of code snippets is possible at any time.
 And so we make use of Functional Programming techniques to avoid mutating any shared data.
 BECOME is used to change state in a manner that is safe.
 Two or more parallel executions that attempt a BECOME, in the same snippet of code, are silently coodinated - only one of them will succeed, and the others will be automatically retried with re-delivery of the messages that they previously received.

 So it is really pretty much the same idea as conventional multi-thread programming, but slightly more generalized - to the point where "threads" and "locks" become irrelevant.
 They are both present, but only used beneath the Actors protocol, never overtly by snippet "Actor" code.

+There becomes no inherent limit to the number of concurrent parallel tasks in a running Actors system.
+It scales extremely well, easily accommodating millions of concurrent tasks.

 The end result is that it becomes super-easy to write multi-threaded code by writing it as though you are the sole occupant of the machine inside each code snippet.
 Then, on execution, you get massive parallel concurrent code execution, whose concurrency boundaries are up to you in how you apportioned pieces of one or more tasks to different "Actor" snippets.